Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Blue
 			// 4th number = Alpha
 			"Skin Color"				"255,255,255,255"
+			//"Skin Color"				"all_tank_skins" // Alternative (See "Colors" section)

 			// The Mutant Tank is only effective toward human survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.